Cancer misdiagnosis claims

 Is there a time limit for making a misdiagnosed cancer claim?

-You have up to three years from the date you became aware of the late of misdiagnosis, to make a claim.
+You have up to three years from the date you became aware of the cancer misdiagnosis, to make a claim.
 It is advisable to seek legal advice as soon as possible, whilst the information and circumstances around the misdiagnosis are fresh to mind.

 You are able to make a claim on a child’s behalf at any time after the misdiagnosis, before the child reaches the age of 18.
 After the child has turned 18 they have until they are 21 to make a claim themselves.

 If you would like to pursue a claim on behalf of a loved one who has sadly passed away, where the misdiagnosis has contributed towards their death, you can make a claim within three years of that date.

 How much will it cost to make a claim?

 TRUE Solicitors will manage your claim on a ‘No win, No fee’ basis, so there is no financial risk to you.
 Our charges to you are dependent upon the individual type of case, and are typically a percentage of the compensation amount that we obtain for you.
 The charges will be no more than 25 per cent of your compensation.